Dubai Zoo

 Dubai Zoo (حديقة حيوانات دبي) was a 1.5 km zoo located in Dubai, United Arab Emirates.
 It was the oldest zoo in the Arabian Peninsula.
-It opened on May 1, 1967 and permanently closed it's doors on November 5, 2017 and it's animals were located to Dubai Safari Park.
+It opened on 1 May 1967 and permanently closed its doors on 5 November 2017 and its animals were located to Dubai Safari Park.

 History

 Dubai Zoo was originally built in 1967 by a Dubai resident when Sheikh Rashid bin Maktoum, the late Ruler of Dubai, permitted Otto J. Bulart to build a zoo on a 2 hectare plot in Jumeirah.

-The was considered a Dubai landmark in the late 1960s as it indicated the "town's end".
+It was considered a Dubai landmark in the late 1960s as it indicated the "town's end".

 In 1971 the management of the Dubai Zoo was taken over by the Dubai Municipality.
 During the first couple of years of its existence, the Dubai Zoo housed only a few animals like the big cats, monkeys and hoofed-animals.
 There was also a small aquarium with some fishes and reptiles.
 From May 1986 to May 1989, a part of the zoo was redesigned and rebuilt.
 From June 1989 to the present there has been constant re-designing and renovation.
-Dubai zoo is the first Arabian zoo to breed the rare chimpanzee and the Arabian or Gordon's wildcat (Felis silvestris gordoni).
+Dubai zoo is the first Arabian zoo to breed the rare chimpanzee and the Arabian or Gordon's wildcat (Felis silvestris gordoni.

 Prior to its closure, Dubai Zoo was criticised for the conditions in which its animals were housed.
 Animal rights activists encouraged the boycotting of the facility.
-The zoo closed in 5 November 2017 and all it's animals were relocated to the new Dubai Safari Park.
+The zoo closed on 5 November 2017 and all its animals were relocated to the new Dubai Safari Park.